alepelc/EyeOnSql/README.md

 ![alt text](Pics/SelectFiles.png)

 Next, start the test and look for its progress.
-The test can be stopped at any point or let it finish based on the defined duration (if test is set to continous, then manual stop is the only way to stop it)
+The test can be stopped at any point or let it finish based on the defined duration (if test is set to continuous, then manual stop is the only way to stop it)

 ![alt text](Pics/Execution.png)